Flomp/vimu/content/docs/nodes/analysis_key.md

+---
+title: Nodes - analysis_key
+description: This node lets you analyze the key of its input as a whole.
+It outputs a scale representing the key with the key signature as the lyric of the first note.
+---

 # analysis_key

 This node lets you analyze the key of its input as a whole.
 It outputs a scale representing the key with the key signature as the lyric of the first note.